TheScienceMuseum/collection-chrome-extension/README.md

 This Chrome browser extension loads a random object with an image from the [Science Museum Group Collection](https://collection.sciencemuseum.org.uk) each time the user opens a new tab in the Chrome browser.
 View a [preview of the page](https://thesciencemuseum.github.io/collection-chrome-extension/index.html) rendered by the extension in each new tab.

 The Chrome extension files are in the [docs folder](https://github.com/TheScienceMuseum/collection-chrome-extension/tree/master/docs).
-Correctly sized images for the Chrome Store are in the [chrome-store-promo-images folder](https://github.com/TheScienceMuseum/collection-chrome-extension/tree/master/chrome-store-promo-images).
+Correctly sized images for the Chrome Web Store are in the [chrome-store-promo-images folder](https://github.com/TheScienceMuseum/collection-chrome-extension/tree/master/chrome-store-promo-images).

-## Installing in Chrome (prerelease on Chrome Store)
+## Installing in Chrome (prerelease on Chrome Web Store)

 Instructions for testing on the Chrome browser ahead of launch on Chrome Web Store:
 1. [Download the zip file](https://github.com/TheScienceMuseum/collection-chrome-extension/blob/master/smg-col-chrome-extension.zip)